As members of the Augsburg community we are expected to demonstrate good stewardship in managing the resources in our care.

 - small appliance batteries, etc.

-The reusable office supplies table has been a tremendous success.
-Drop off surplus office supplies at the Christensen Center Recycling Center.
+Drop off surplus office supplies at the ReUse Table in lower level Christensen.
 Examples of reuse items include:

 - file folders